jsntv200/redant-home/_posts/2014-01-16-backing-up-mysql-into-subversion-using-mysql-svn-backup.md

   with lasers
 image_small: "/assets/uploads/2014/dolphins-with-lasers-small.jpg"
 image: "/assets/uploads/2014/dolphins-with-lasers.jpg"
-excerpt-short: A common pain point when using databases like MySQL on small projects is a simple way of managing backups.
+excerpt_short: A common pain point when using databases like MySQL on small projects is a simple way of managing backups.
 Here is a solution we've created.
-excerpt-long: A common pain point when using <a href="http://www.mysql.com">MySQL</a>
+excerpt_long: A common pain point when using <a href="http://www.mysql.com">MySQL</a>
   <a href="https://mariadb.org">and</a> <a href="http://www.percona.com/software">friends</a>
   is managing backups.
 Generally the solutions on offer are focused on huge databases and are overly complex or time-consuming to setup.
 For small databases - like a